jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 Motivation
 ------------

-A lot of haskell modules are designed to be imported qualified, `vector`, `containers`, `...`, TODO: insert here an hackage survey on which add facts to this sentence!, however, by default the haskell language import unqualified.
+A lot of haskell modules are designed to be imported qualified, `vector`, `containers`, `...`, TODO: insert here an hackage survey which add facts to this sentence!, however, by default the haskell language import unqualified.

 By being the solution on less effort, developers are usually importing unqualified first and this leads to many issues in the development process:

 * Without tooling, it is difficult to know the origin of a function
 * The introduction of a new function in a module may lead to broken builds
+* A new unqualified import will lead to symbol conflict.
 * Developers usually switch to qualified import later and need to requalifiy all their function.
 Which is painful without tooling.

 By doing this switch, we forces users to make the right choice by default (TODO: who am I to think that this is the right choice? ;)